ServerlessLife/serverless-spy/doc/Lambda.md

 });
 ```

-Lambda produce three kind of events: **Request, Console, Response**
+Lambda produces three kinds of events: **Request, Console, Response**
 ```typescript
 await serverlessSpyListener.waitForFunctionMyLambdaRequest();
 await serverlessSpyListener.waitForFunctionMyLambdaConsole();
 await serverlessSpyListener.waitForFunctionMyLambdaResponse();
 ```
-Console can be useful to validate intermediate steps of processing.
+The `Console` event can be useful to validate intermediate processing steps.
+You write events with a simple `console.log()` method in the Lambda code.

 You can chain calls for the same request:
 ```typescript